 Mozzarella Stuffed Rosemary and Parmesan Soft Pretzels!
 Made with a simple soft pretzel dough and loaded with fresh herbs and Italian cheese.
 You’re going to love them!

 Happy Wednesday everyone!
-I’m writing this post nestled up on our sofa with an extra fuzzy blanket, a cup of Mexican hot cocoa (want that recipe?), and a great view of the soft powdery snow flakes currently dancing down from the sky.
-It’s pretty sweet.
+I’m writing this post nestled on our sofa with an extra fuzzy blanket and a great view of the soft powdery snow flakes currently dancing down from the sky.
+And I’m loving every second of it!

 Leftover Mozzarella Stuffed Rosemary and Parmesan Soft Pretzels will also do the job!
 I’m a bonafide pretzel fanatic and I’m proud.

 Alright, friends.
 Let’s cut to the chase and get down to business.

 This homemade soft pretzel dough is made with yeast.
 Yes… yeast.
 But don’t let that scare you off!
 Because working with yeast is easy once you know a few things!

 - Don’t kill the yeast.
 I see this happen all the time.
 I teach a baking classes on the weekends and many times I’ll see a student add boiling water to a bowl, then toss in the yeast.
 YIKES.
 Want to know what happens?
 The yeast… it dies.
 Sad right?!

 Moral of the story: You do not need hot water to activate the yeast.
 What you want is warm water.
 I usually just let my faucet run hot for 10 seconds or so, then measure out the amount needed and do the “touch test”.
 If you’re new to yeast – or cooking in general – a cheap kitchen thermometer is also a great way to guarantee your water is at the correct temperature.